-- Set active the influence for Point 213 (Line 2014). - With no features selected right-click in a blank part of the view window and choose Influence shape... to add this layer name to the Treeview.
+- In the Treeview, set active the influence for Point 213 (Line 2014). - With no features selected right-click in a blank part of the view window and choose Influence shape... to add this layer name to the D Treeview.

 Note.
-The Deformed mesh layer is renamed Influence shape when an influence loadcase is active
+The Deformed mesh layer is renamed Influence shape when an influence loadcase is active.